 For a quick appetizer to share, I like to serve these sprouts with healthy chipotle aioli.
 This is totally optional and these can be served without sauce too.

 Crispy Brussels sprouts are also good on their own with maple syrup, balsamic glaze, or with a drizzle of good-quality olive oil.

 Did you know that Brussels sprouts are high in vitamin C?
 Adding them at least once or twice a week to your menu is a great way to boost your immune health!

 Freezing And Storing Instructions

-Besides, cooking a good portion of healthy vegetables takes an only a short amount of time, so it makes sense to make them fresh.
+Besides, cooking a good portion of healthy vegetables takes only a short amount of time, so it makes sense to make them fresh.

-To make your prep easier, make Brussel sprouts ahead by cutting them in advance, adding seasoning.
+To make your prep easier, make Brussel sprouts ahead by cutting them in advance, and adding seasoning.
 Keep refrigerated for 1-2 days and when ready to air fry, drizzle olive oil, toss and cook!

 Yes, and they are also suitable for those following a low-carb or strict ketogenic diet since they are another great vegetable that’s very low in carbohydrates!

 While there may be carbs in some spices and seasonings, it’s so minimal that it doesn’t cause this recipe to fall outside a keto-appropriate option.
 When serving this dish with a sauce, opt for one that is also low in carb count.